stanleychukwu17/0-practice-to-become-better/frontend/D3/0-bar-charts/3-tooltip-grids-color-gradient-barchart/notes/resize_observer.md

 **ResizeObserver**
 <br>
-  ResizeObserver is a browser API that lets you watch an element and get notified whenever its size (width/height) changes. <br>
+  ResizeObserver is a browser API that lets you watch an element and get notified whenever its size (width/height) changes.
-  Not everything triggers a window.resize event.
-That’s where ResizeObserver comes in It’s super useful for responsive layouts, <br>
-  custom components.
-Once there is a change in the size of the element/component, you'll be notified. <br>

 <br>

 ```ts